duncan4123/basiscash-protocol/docs/README.md

 [![License](https://img.shields.io/github/license/Basis-cash/basiscashprotocol)](https://github.com/Basis-Cash/basiscash-protocol/blob/master/LICENSE)
 [![Coverage Status](https://coveralls.io/repos/github/Basis-Cash/basiscash-protocol/badge.svg?branch=master)](https://coveralls.io/github/Basis-Cash/basiscash-protocol?branch=master)

-Basis Cash is a lightweight implementation of the [Basis Protocol](basis.io) on Ethereum.
+BASH is a lightweight implementation of the [Basis Protocol](basis.io) on Ethereum with some improvements borrowed from ESD and learnings from the last few weeks of our involvment in algo stablecoins.

+## BASH

 ## History of Basis